-Pursuant to the GE Master MOU, as amended and supplemented by the GE Merger MOU, the Debtors will sell all of the collateral securing the 2001 GE Credit Facility, the 2003 GE Liquidity Facility and certain of the GE Engine Services maintenance agreements, consisting of 11 Airbus aircraft and 28 spare engines, together with ten CRJ aircraft, to affiliates of GE for approximately \$633 million, with USAI immediately leasing back the aircraft and engines under agreed upon operating leases at market rates.
-The lease terms will commence upon the closing of the sale of each aircraft and spare engine, and will expire at various times.
-The sale proceeds realized from the sale-leaseback transaction will be applied to repay the 2003 GE Liquidity Facility, the mortgage financing associated with the CRJ aircraft and a portion of the 2001 GE Credit Facility.
-The operating leases will be cross-defaulted with all other GE obligations, other than excepted obligations, and will be subject to return conditions as agreed to by the parties.
+Pursuant to the GE Master MOU, as amended and supplemented by the GE Merger MOUIn late June 2005, the Debtors and GE consummated the sale-leaseback transaction contemplated by the GE Master MOU.
+Pursuant to the sale-leaseback transaction, the Debtors will-sellsold all of the collateral securing the 2001 GE Credit Facility, the 2003 GE Liquidity Facility and certain of the GE Engine Services maintenance agreements, consisting of 11 Airbus aircraft and 28 spare engines, together with ten CRJ aircraft, to affiliates of GE for approximately \$633 million, with USAI immediately leasing back the aircraft and engines under agreed upon operating leases at market rates.
+The lease terms will commence for each aircraft and spare engine commenced upon the closing of the sale of each such aircraft and spare engine, and will expire at various times.
+The sale proceeds realized from the sale-leaseback transaction will be were applied to repay the 2003 GE Liquidity Facility, the mortgage financing associated with the CRJ aircraft and a portion of the 2001 GE Credit Facility.
+The operating leases will be are cross-defaulted with all other GE obligations, other than excepted obligations, and will-beare subject to return conditions as agreed to by the parties.